 The former stable next to it (about 250 square meters) has a large communal breakfast and dining room downstairs and since tents or caravans are also accepted on the property - there are 2 shower rooms here.

-On the first floor - accessible from the other side - a large room with underfloor heating for yoga, meditation classes and similar.
+On the first floor - accessible from the other side - a large room with underfloor heating for yoga, meditation classes and the like.

 From the Etruscans to the Romans to the Renaissance, Tuscany is possibly the greatest repository of art in the world, from extraordinary paintings and sculpture to frescoes and architectural masterpieces.
 Visitors to Tuscany come for many reasons.
 Many come in search of fine art, others to explore the extraordinary countryside.
 Gourmets and wine buffs descend on Tuscany to enjoy the simple yet wonderful cuisine and wine.
 Walkers enjoy the mountain paths, cyclists the rolling hills, summer vacationers the sea coast and islands.
 Students come to learn the beautiful Italian language and culture.
 There is a lot to see and do in Tuscany, the difficulty is really where to start.
 Certainly most should start with Florence, then continue on to Siena and Pisa.
 The roll call of città di arte, cities of art, is daunting: Arezzo, Cortona, San Gimignano and Lucca are all striking.
 The more you come to know the region, the more extraordinary Tuscany appears.